 Starting at the Supreme level, there is the Supreme Master and the Supreme Board of Directors.
 The next level of the structure is broken into provinces of which there are twenty.
 Each province is lead by a Vice-Supreme Master.
 The Vice-Supreme Master wears a light blue lined cape and chapeau.
 There are currently 15 provinces in the United States, 4 in Canada, 1 in Mexico and 1 in the Philippines.The province is then broken up into districts.

-We are in the Saint Junipero Serra Province.
+We, the State of California, belong to the Saint Junipero Serra Province.
 Most districts are either an entire State or a section of a larger State (i.e. California has three districts – North, Central and South).